RubenEschauzier/phd-symposium-2024-eswc/content/abstract.md

 <!-- Findings     -->
 Personalized optimization will be based on existing work in SPARQL optimization literature and fundamental database theory, adapted to LTQP, and aimed at repeating their success in reducing query execution time.
 <!-- Conclusion   -->
-As a result, query engines will gain the capability to query large decentralized environments, thereby enabling applications to function within this emerging decentralized web landscape.
+As a result, query engines will gain the capability to query large decentralized environments, enabling applications to function within this emerging decentralized web landscape.
 <!-- Perspectives -->

 <!--